Skeksis: skekSil

 Also known as the Chamberlain, the counterpart to the urRu urSol the Chanter.
 SkekSil is the Skeksis's chief secretary of state and next in line as Emperor of the Skeksis, being part of skekSo's Diplomatic Allegiance which also consisted of skekEkt and skekOk.
 However, skekSil is despised by the other Skeksis for his wheedling voice and underhanded nature, most notably by skekUng.
 During the events of Legends of the Dark Crystal, skekSil attempted to trick the Gelfling into distrusting the urRu while protecting his right of succession when it was being threatened by skekLach.
 In the first season of Age of Resistance, skekSil is revealed to have influenced skekTek in developing essence extraction and the creation of the Garthim.
 He also is the driving force behind the events of the show, from turning most of the Gelflings against Rian and each other, to securing the downfall and death of skekVar after he is replaced as the Emperor's closest advisor.

-In the film, skekSil's confrontation with skekUng over succession resulted in his exile, the removal of his robes, and he attempts to regain his position by capturing a Gelfling.
+In the film, skekSil's confrontation with skekUng over succession resulted in his exile and the removal of his robes, and he attempts to regain his position by capturing a Gelfling.
 Of all the Skeksis, skekSil's intentions are never fully revealed and seem contradictory, most notably when he forcibly brought Kira to the other Skeksis and refused to allow them to kill her.
 When Kira was brought to the Skeksis, skekUng had skekSil reinstated and his robes returned to him.
 When the Crystal was restored, skekSil was absorbed by urSol as they reverted into their original urSkek form SilSol.

 In the comic book sequel The Power of the Dark Crystal taking place a century after the events of the movie, skekSil and the other Skeksis were reconstituted due to Thurma removing the Shard from the Crystal.
 Immediately ostracized by his comrades for causing their previous defeat, skekSil pursues Thurma and Kensho and use the Shard to force the other Skeksis to submit to him.
 But he ends up being destroyed by the restored Crystal as it reformed itself into the Prism, housing his spirit and urSol within it.

-In the film, he is performed by Frank Oz and voiced by Barry Dennen.
-In The Dark Crystal: Age of Resistance, he is performed by Warrick Brownlow-Pike and voiced by Simon Pegg.
+In the film, skekSil is performed by Frank Oz and voiced by Barry Dennen.
+In The Dark Crystal: Age of Resistance, skekSil is performed by Warrick Brownlow-Pike and voiced by Simon Pegg.